elhep/SPEC_A7_Management-sw/README.md

 # SPEC A7 Management Software
 ### Project description
-This repository provides software for a plug-in board (with ARM processor, SFP and RJ45), designed for WR node management.
+This repository provides software for a plugin board (with ARM processor, SFP and RJ45), designed for WR node management.

 The software is written for the Ka-Ro QS93-5210 (+ OpenWRT Linux):<br>